 - Optimising production-related transportation and travel.

-Recycling helps to conserve energy and natural resources in many ways:
+Recycling helps to conserve energy and natural resources

 - Organic waste is turned into compost, which can be used in landscaping.